‘American Idol’ boots finalist Caleb Kennedy over video featuring a KKK-style hood

 By the end of the episode, Kennedy won a spot in the show’s final five group of contestants.

-But Kennedy’s promising future on “American Idol” came to an abrupt end on Wednesday after a video circulated online showed the South Carolina native sitting next to a friend wearing a white hood reminiscent of the garb worn by the Ku Klux Klan.
+But Kennedy’s promising future on “American Idol” came to an abrupt end Wednesday after a video circulated online that showed the South Carolina native sitting next to a friend wearing a white hood reminiscent of the garb worn by the Ku Klux Klan.

-ABC confirmed that Kennedy would no longer be part of the competition, adding that this Sunday’s episode will feature the top 4 finalists instead.
-Kennedy also announced his departure on Wednesday and apologized for the video in a statement posted to his social media accounts.
+ABC confirmed that Kennedy would no longer be part of the competition, adding that this Sunday’s episode will feature the top four finalists instead.
+Kennedy also announced his departure Wednesday and apologized for the video in a statement posted to his social media accounts.

 “I know this has hurt and disappointed a lot of people and made people lose respect for me,” he wrote.
 “I’m so sorry!
 I pray that I can one day regain your trust in who I am and have your respect!
 Thank you for supporting me.”

 The three-second video, which was sent on Snapchat, shows Kennedy leaning against a wood-paneled wall wearing a blue T-shirt and baseball cap.
-After one second, he turns his phone to a friend sitting next to him whose face was obscured — except for two cut outs for eyes — by what appeared to be a white KKK hood.
+After one second, he turns his phone to a friend sitting next to him whose face was obscured — except for two cutouts for eyes — by what appeared to be a white KKK hood.

 In a statement to the Spartanburg Herald-Journal, Kennedy’s mother, Anita Guy, said the videos were taken when the singer was 12 years old.
 She said the clip was not referencing the KKK, but rather the movie “The Strangers: Prey at Night.”